 IIED and partners IUCN, UNEP-WCMC and GIZ are seeking feedback on an inventory of ecosystem-based adaptation (EbA) tools, designed to help practitioners and policymakers incorporate EbA into climate adaptation planning.

 EbA has huge potential to support climate vulnerable communities in managing the effects of climate change and there are many tools and methodologies out there to demonstrate how EbA can be integrated into adaptation strategies.

-Including 160 tools, the 'Inventory of tools and methodologies relevant for ecosystem-based adaptation practitioners' (Excel file) – currently in draft form – is packed with detailed information on each tool, its function and aim.
+Including more than 200 tools, the 'Inventory of tools and methodologies relevant for ecosystem-based adaptation practitioners' (Excel file) – currently in draft form – is packed with detailed information on each tool, its function and aim.
 The extensive list aims to help users assess the conditions under which the different tools can work, as well as benefits and costs.